Custom audio device

 Use a custom audio sink

-To use a custom audio sink, call setAudioSink() of PlanetKitCall or PlanetKitConference with the implemented custom audio sink instance as an argument, and call startUserAcousticEchoCancellerReference() of the call session class to start using the application AEC reference.
+To use a custom audio sink, call setCustomAudioSink() of PlanetKitCall or PlanetKitConference with the implemented custom audio sink instance as an argument, start the custom audio sink, and then call startUserAcousticEchoCancellerReference() of the call session class to start using the application AEC reference.

 val customAudioSink = MyCustomAudioSink(context)